-5. The interruption, i.e. the commencement of a new three-year period of limitation presupposes, however, that the right was still enforceable.
 "Acknowledgement" is not the creation of a new obligation by a uni-lateral legal act or a novation (recreation) of a time-barred right, but (only) an interruption of the running of the limitation period.
 Therefore, if the limitation period has ended already, a mere "acknowledgement" under this article does not remove or invalidate the limitation defence retroactively.

-In the illustration above, B knew or ought to have known of A's defective construction at the time of completion.
-He approaches A only 7 years later, and A acknowledges his malperformance.
+3. In the illustration 2 above, B knew or ought to have known of A's defective construction at the time of completion.
+He approaches A 7 years later, and A acknowledges his malperformance.
 B's claim is, nevertheless, time-barred under Art.
 2 and not revived (alone) by A' acknowledgment.

-If the parties want to undo or refute the effects of a completed limitation period, they have to create a new obligation by "novation" under the respective rules for the creation of obligations by legal acts on the basis of party autonomy.
+If the parties want to undo or refute the effects of a completed period of limitation, they have to create a new obligation.
 The same applies, where the parties want to prolong the "lifespan" of the obligee's right beyond the approaching end term of the maximum period of limitation under Art.
-3, 5 (c) (see supra Comment 4. to Art.
-4).
+2 (2)(see supra comment 3 to Art.
+3).